Near Jakin in Early County, Georgia — The American South (South Atlantic)

 Erected 1961 by Georgia Historical Commission.
 (Marker Number 049-9.)

 Location.
 31° 6.727′ N, 85° 1.898′ W. Marker is near Jakin, Georgia, in Early County.
 Marker is at the intersection of Hugh D. Broome Sr. Parkway (U.S. 84) and Confederate Naval Yard Road, on the right when traveling east on Hugh D. Broome Sr. Parkway.
+The marker is adjacent to the east-bound lanes of US Highway 84 a divided highway at this point.
 Touch for map.
-The marker is adjacent to the east-bound lanes of US Highway 84 a divided highway at this point.
 Marker is in this post office area: Jakin GA 39861, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Gordon Baptist Church (approx. 4½ miles away in Alabama); Gordon Cemetery / Early Gordon Leaders (approx. 5 miles away in Alabama); Liberty Baptist Church (approx. 9.3 miles away in Alabama); Seminole County (approx. 10 miles away); Seminole County World War II Memorial (approx. 10 miles away); Korean Conflict "The Forgotten War" (approx. 10 miles away); Seminole County Vietnam War Memorial (approx. 10 miles away); City of Donalsonville (approx. 10 miles away).